icis4/yat/YAT/YAT/!-Doc.Project/6 - Release/Distribution Template/Setup.x64/!-ReadMe.txt

 x86 (32-bit) -vs- x64 (64-bit)
 ----------------------------------------------------------------------------------------------------

-YAT can be installed as x86 or x64 application. x86 works on either 32-bit or 64-bit systems whereas x64 can only be installed on 64-bit systems.
+YAT can be installed as x86 or x64 application. x86 works on either 32-bit or 64-bit systems, given a 64-bit system provides 32-bit compatibility. x64 also works on either 32-bit or 64-bit systems, as YAT x64 is built as 'Any CPU' for providing compatibility with MSIL projects.
 By default, x86 is installed to "\Program Files (x86)" whereas x64 is installed to "\Program Files".

 It is not possible to install both distributions for the same user.
 When changing from x86 to x64 of the same version of YAT, or vice versa, the installed distribution must first be uninstalled before the other distribution can be installed.
-If this limitation is not acceptable for somebody, create a new feature request ticket and describe the impacts/rationale/use case as detailed as possible.
+If this limitation is not acceptable, create a new feature request ticket and describe the impacts/rationale/use case as detailed as possible.
+Or use binary distributions, which may exist in parallel without restrictions.

 ====================================================================================================